loretdemolas/auth_server/README.md

 ### production
 - finds the user by token in body
 - checks to see if the token exists in the db
-- verifies the token and issues a new accesstoken
+- verifies the token and issues a new access token

 ## get /api/user/test
 ### development